shinwachi/BinPacker/README.md

 Warning1 : The BestFit is heavy computational algorithm, since all Pobjs and
            Bins are randomly generated hence their might be in situation where processing time of BF varies from 400s to 900s.
-Please be patience.
+Please be patient.

 Warning2 : Hole mode depicts the Bin Defect scenario in real world.
 Hence there
            could be scenario where size of Pobjs is greater than Bin size.